oapicf/pinterest-sdk/clients/go/generated/docs/IntegrationLogClientRequest.md

 ### NewIntegrationLogClientRequest

-`func NewIntegrationLogClientRequest(method string, host string, path string, ) *IntegrationLogClientRequest`
+`func NewIntegrationLogClientRequest(host string, method string, path string, ) *IntegrationLogClientRequest`

 NewIntegrationLogClientRequest instantiates a new IntegrationLogClientRequest object This constructor will assign default values to properties that have it defined,